- In Action

 Waste oil storage and disposal options vary among the Emirates.
 Several landfill sites are available but there are few slops or ballast reception facilities on the East coast.

-The Dubai Police MPCC have three oil spill response vessels for containment and recovery and dispersant spraying operations and a stockpile of Tier 1 equipment stored at a central location in Dubai.
+The Dubai Police MPCC have three oil spill response vessels for containment and recovery and dispersant spraying operations and a stockpile of equipment for Tier 1 and 2 response stored at a central location in Dubai.
 The Frontier and Coast Guard Service in Abu Dhabi have vessels for surveillance, sampling & equipment transport, and personnel & vehicles for shoreline clean up, whilst the Air Wing of the Ministry of Interior (Dubai Police Air Wing in Dubai) can provide aerial surveillance.
-The government would also rely on the port authorities and oil industry for specialised equipment.

 Supplementary resources can be requested by the government through the Marine Emergencies Mutual Aid Centre (MEMAC http://memac-rsa.org/en/home), based in Bahrain, a part of ROPME.